sambanova/generative_data_prep/.github/pull_request_template.md

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions.
+Please refer to [the contribution guide](https://github.com/sambanova/generative_data_prep/blob/main/.github/CONTRIBUTING.rst) for detailed instructions.

 ## Summary
 <!-- Provide a short summary of your changes -->